 working aortic valve may lead to symptoms, such as:

-If these symptoms get worse, surgery may be needed.
-Your doctor may recommend the
+If these symptoms are present or get worse, surgery may be needed.
+Your healthcare

-surgery even if you don’t have significant symptoms, since surgery is most effective
+of the heart) even if you don’t have significant symptoms.
+Surgery is most effective

 if symptoms are not too advanced.